Nakajima B5N: Design and development

-The navigator/bombardier/observer position was equipped with a Type 90 bombsight, which was a long vertical tube located in the front-left of the seat.
+On operational B5Ns, the navigator/bombardier/observer position was equipped with a Type 90 bombsight, which was a long vertical tube located in the front-left of the seat.
 There was also a Type 3 reflector compass for precise navigation that was mounted on the top of the cockpit frame.
 The radio-operator/gunner position was equipped with one of the standard-issue radio sets for navy three-seater aircraft (Type 96 Mk3 earlier and Type 2 Mk3 later) that was mounted in front of the radio-operator/gunner's seat and behind the navigator/bombardier/observer's seat.

 The radio-operator/gunner also operated one flexible 7.7 mm (.303 in) Type 92 machine gun at the rear end of the cockpit.
 One Type 91 torpedo could be mounted on the racks that were fixed eccentrically to the right at the bottom of the fuselage.
 Alternatively, racks could be replaced to carry either one 800 kg bomb (e.g., Type 99 No 80 armor-piercing bomb) or two 250 kg bombs (e.g., Type 98 No 25 land bomb) or six 60 kg bombs (e.g., Type 2 No 6 land bomb).
 Replacing the racks and exchanging between the torpedo and bombs was not a trivial process and could take more than two hours to complete.

 Initially, most of the B5N bombers were painted in silver, which was the color used throughout the early stages of the Second Sino-Japanese War.
-The color eventually changed to dark green before the start of the Pacific War.
+The color scheme eventually changed to dark green before the start of the Pacific War.

+While the type had performed well during the Second Sino-Japanese War, several weaknesses had become apparent in the original B5N1 production model.
+These were mainly concerned with the lack of protection that the design offered its crew and its fuel tanks.
+Keen to maintain the high performance of the type, the IJN was reluctant to add weight in the form of armor, and instead looked to obtaining a faster version of the aircraft in the hopes of outrunning enemy fighters.
+The B5N2 was outfitted with a considerably more powerful engine - Nakajima's own Sakae Model 11, 14-cylinder twin-row radial, as used in the initial models of the Mitsubishi A6M fighter – and various modifications were made to streamline it.
+Despite these changes, its top speed was not significantly higher, however, the Sakae engine proved to be more reliable than the Hikari engine, which was appreciated by IJN officials as reducing avoidable airframe losses over water.
+Accordingly, while some of its weaknesses remained unremedied, this version replaced the B5N1 in production and service from 1939.